 This travel review is based on our trip to Italy in 2006.
 This was the first vacation overseas for my husband Mark and I, as well as our first big trip together.
 I’d wanted to visit Pompeii since reading about it in my dad’s National Geographic magazines when I was still in elementary school.
 It was a fascinating, mysterious place that helped foster my love of archaeology and classical history, which I still carry to this day.

 Background: In the 1st Century AD, Pompeii was a thriving resort town for wealthy Romans looking for a little vacation getaway.
 But the town was established long before that, perhaps as early as the 7th Century BC.
 Around 20,000 people were estimated to live in and around the town at its height.
 Pompeii had cafes, factories, taverns, bath houses, street food kiosks, and world-class shopping (for its time).

 Things started to change by the end of the 18th Century, and more detailed journals and drawings were made to preserve the information gleaned from the excavated areas.
 Archaeological digs have continued in Pompeii ever since, but chronic under funding has caused some serious issues, and about 2/3 of the town has yet to be uncovered.

 Hollow spaces under the debris from Vesuvius revealed body imprints, left behind after the victims’ remains decayed.
-Excavators filled the cavities with plaster, resulting in the plaster casts of those who didn’t escape the destruction.
+The archaeologist Guiseppe Fiorelli discovered that if he filled the cavities with plaster, it resulted in casts of the people who didn’t escape the destruction.